-When you have put all the effort into a bid, finding out that you’ve lost can be frustrating.
+After you have put all the effort into a bid, finding out that you’ve lost is frustrating.
 Always ask for a debrief.
 Hopefully you will be told who won and how you fared against the competition.

 You might not get this.
 Or maybe you did not participate in the bid but still want to know who won the tender.

-Do add this information to your tender conversion / hit rate records.
+Add this competitor information to your tender conversion / hit rate records.
 If you see that particular competitors are always winning certain types of contracts, take action: Either change your tender content and/or offering to be more competitive, or stop bidding (until you are ready to compete).

 Sadly, there is no such system for the private sector and it doesn’t work on small non-advertised public sector purchases – you need to rely on old fashioned sales and research.